Morpheus (The Matrix): Personality

-In The Matrix and The Matrix Reloaded, Morpheus was known to be a truly inspirational leader and influential teacher to many people, particularly the majority of his crew, to the extent that Tank commented that "Morpheus was a father to them, as well as a leader".
-In The Matrix Revolutions, with Morpheus's faith in the prophecy shattered, he does not appear as strong a leader or character as he was in the first two films, he comes across as subdued and defeated.
+In The Matrix and The Matrix Reloaded, Morpheus was a truly inspirational leader and influential teacher to many people, particularly the majority of his crew, to the extent that Tank commented that "Morpheus was a father to them, as well as a leader".
+In The Matrix Revolutions, with Morpheus's faith in the prophecy shattered, he does not appear as strong a leader or character as he was in the first two films.
+He comes across as subdued and defeated.
 Despite his strong faith, Morpheus still showed some rationality in dangerous situations rather than blindly relying on his beliefs to see him through the current crisis; perhaps his only truly irrational decision was to attack Agent Smith while unarmed in order to give Neo a chance to escape.

 Character history

 The Matrix

 In the first feature film, The Matrix, Morpheus successfully finds and monitors a man named Thomas A. Anderson, a hacker who calls himself Neo.
-Despite a close call with Agents that capture, interrogate, and place a surveillance device on Neo, Morpheus and his crew locate him.
 Morpheus offers Neo a choice of ingesting a red pill, which will activate a trace program to locate Neo's body in the real world and allow the Nebuchadnezzar crew to extract him, or a blue pill, which will leave Neo in the Matrix to live and believe as he wishes.
 Neo takes the red pill.
 The Nebuchadnezzar crew is then able to eject Neo's body from the Matrix power plant and retrieve him from the cold sewers beneath the Earth's surface.
 Morpheus takes a risk in helping Neo escape the Matrix, as human minds that live too long in the Matrix may have trouble in comprehending the reality.
-Initially, Neo does experience denial when Morpheus explains the truth, a point for which Morpheus apologises.

 Shortly after Neo visits the Oracle, Morpheus is captured by agents who plan to hack into his mind.
-Because Morpheus, as a hovercraft captain, possesses access codes to the Zion mainframe computer, the surviving members of the ship's crew are about to unplug Morpheus from the Matrix, without reconnecting his mind and body, a process that will kill him.
-Neo and Trinity, however, reenter the Matrix to make a daring and successful rescue of Morpheus.
-Neo saves Trinity from a helicopter crash, confirming Morpheus' belief that Neo is indeed the One.
+Because Morpheus, as a hovercraft captain, possesses access codes to the Zion mainframe computer, the surviving members of the ship's crew are about to unplug Morpheus from the Matrix, which would kill him.
+Neo and Trinity, however, rescue him, and when Neo saves Trinity from a helicopter crash, Morpheus indeed believes that Neo is the One.

-Neo is eventually killed by Agent Smith shortly after the rescue, but revived as the One and returned to the Nebuchadnezzar before the Machines' Sentinels can destroy the ship.